 A-level History is by far one of the most engaging and interesting of all subjects.
-The course allows each lesson to be as exciting and absorbing as the next.
-To discover events of the past in a much deeper, detailed variety of learning, and applying this extended knowledge to current affairs to gain a greater insight of the influence that the past has on the present is both fascinating and enthralling.
+To discover events of the past in a much deeper, detailed variety of learning, and applying this extended knowledge to current affairs to gain a greater insight of the influence that the past has on the present is fascinating.